 Laser Dentistry

 We can also use a dental laser for painless periodontal treatment.
 Our WaterLase laser uses water and laser wavelengths to precisely cut diseased tissue.
 Many patients do not need sedation for laser treatment because it offers quick and comfortable treatment.
-We will also often recommend gum grafting to provide healthy gum tissue for patients with receding gums.
+We also often recommend gum grafting to provide healthy gum tissue for patients with receding gums.

 Antibacterial Gels and Rinses